 On April 16, 2021, the Washington Wage Recovery Act, SB 5355 (the “Act”) was signed into law.
 The Act has significant implications for employees, employers, and secured lenders.
 In the first installment in a series about the Act, we provided an overview of employee wage claims and the newly created statutory wage lien.
-If you missed the first installment, you can access it here.

 In our second installment, we will discuss the scope of the Act, focusing on the persons and property impacted.